Racass/Leitor-Email-OpenPOP/README.md

 * Utilize a CSV file to storage SMTP and POP ports and hosts
 * Remove the server and ports from UI
 * New form to open emails
+* Better UI*
+* New form to add servers and ports to CSV